Book PR Campaigns Benefit from Well-Chosen Words

-This term might actually be useful because it says something in one word that could often taken five words otherwise.
+This term might be helpful because it says something in one word that could often take five words otherwise.
 I don’t care.
-I still hate it.
+Still, I wouldn’t say I like it.

-OK, this wasn’t an overused phrase, it was one MSNBC made infamous.
-I was watching MSNBC, and I saw it in the corner of the screen with their logo.
+OK, this wasn’t an overused phrase; it was one MSNBC made infamous.
+I watched MSNBC, and I saw it in the corner of the screen with the network logo.
 I’d never seen anything like it.
 This was obviously some catch-phrase some marketing person thought was brilliant, but for me, I couldn’t (and still can’t) get it out of my head – so wait, maybe they were actually on to something?
 But alas, I can’t get it out of my head because I never saw something on broadcast news so moronic.
-MSNBC did more to brand themselves with “lean forward” than anything else they’ve done.
+MSNBC did more to brand themselves with “lean forward” than anything else.
 It just wasn’t good branding.

 It’s similar to the unfortunate weirdo branding of poor Dan Rather with “Kenneth, what is the frequency?”
-Every time I see Dan, I think of the frequency line … and the very cool R.E.M. song.
-I think of MSNBC, and I think of leaning forward, and wondering what in the hell were they thinking?
+Every time I see Dan, I think of the frequency line and the very cool R.E.M. song.
+I think of MSNBC, leaning forward and wondering what in the hell were they thinking?